solid/odi-governance/README.md

 | Stuart Coleman    | Director of Consultancy and Learning       |
 | Emma Thwaites     | Director of Global Public Policy and Corporate Affairs |

 The ODI is structured through different disciplines.
 Solid sits in the **Technology Discipline**.
-The Technology Discipline structure delivery of projects / initiatives in the following way:
+The Technology Discipline structure delivery of projects / initiatives in the following way.
+All of the following roles are appointed through the existing hiring and contracting processes that the ODI has in place.

 | Role                     | Responsibility          | Name/Position         |
 |--------------------------|-------------------------|-----------------------|